-The second informal meeting of development partners on international support for the national implementation of UN human rights obligations and recommendations, including as a contribution to the SDGs, provided an important platform for participants to share information, experience and good practices in the development of rights-based approaches to international development cooperation.
-In particular, and building on the first informal meeting in Oslo in 2018, the discussions demonstrated that key bilateral and multilateral development partners are devising new and innovative ways to better leverage ODA to support the national implementation of UN human rights recommendations, thereby contributing to the enjoyment of human rights, to sustainable development and to prevention.
+The second informal meeting of development and from amongst the bilateral donor community (e.g. partners on international support for the national the EU and France). implementation of UN human rights obligations and recommendations, including as a contribution to the It was also apparent, from the discussions, that SDGs, provided an important platform for participants when devising their new rights-based development to share information, experience and good practices strategies, bilateral donors are increasingly coalescing in the development of rights-based approaches to around the view that, to be effective and to have international development cooperation.
+In particular, sustainable impact, they must engage both rightsand building on the first informal meeting in Oslo in holders and duty-bearers.
+2018, the discussions demonstrated that key bilateral and multilateral development partners are devising Notwithstanding, participants heard that the success new and innovative ways to better leverage ODA to of these new approaches, and the international support the national implementation of UN human community's ability to translate global human rights rights recommendations, thereby contributing to the standards and sustainable development goals into enjoyment of human rights, to sustainable development on-the-ground reality, is ultimately dependent on and to prevention.